rmnavr/wmcells/README.md

 # Usage

-Stylesheet was tested mainly on WM version 12.2.
+WMCells stylesheet was tested mainly on WM version 12.2.
 It should work in earlier and later versions too, although can't guarantee it.

 ## Usage from scratch

 Use `wmcells.nb` file directly.
 Just delete all demo cells.

-## Applying style to existing notebooks
+Use fresh `wmcells.nb` file for every new notebook.

-To apply WMCells style to existing notebook you have 2 options.
+## Applying WMCells style to existing notebooks

-Both options have following limitations:
+You have 2 options, but both of them will have following limitations:
-* If you are using same styles as used in `wmcells.nb` (Title, Chapter, Subchapter...), all will work OK
+* If you are using same styles for headers as used in `wmcells.nb` (Title, Chapter, Subchapter...), all will work OK
-* If some cells do not change automatically — you are probably using styles that are not used in `wmcells.nb` (Subtitle, Subitem, ...).
+* If some cells do not change automatically — you are probably using styles that are not used in `wmcells.nb` (like Subtitle, Subitem, ...).
   You'll have to apply `Alt+1..6` styles to such cells by hand.

 ### Option 1